abhishek7467/automatically-email-sender-by-using-nlp/README.md

 - Python 3.8 or higher
 - Google Account (personal or Google Workspace)
-- Google Cloud Platform account with billing enabled
+- Google Cloud Platform account
 - Pinecone account
 - Git installed on your system